Developer Onboarding Guide¶

 - CI automatically runs and updates

-uv.lockif needed - Patch/minor updates enable auto-merge instantly
+uv.lockif needed - Patch/minor updates get auto-approved instantly

 - Major updates get labeled